-- currently seeking publication of part of your thesis in a journal or publication of the thesis as a book; - content of a sensitive nature in the thesis, the publication of which might endanger the wellbeing of the author or of persons associated with the work;

-• a patent in process.
+- currently seeking publication of part of your thesis in a journal or publication of the thesis as a book; - content of a sensitive nature in the thesis, the publication of which might endanger the wellbeing of the author or of persons associated with the work; - a patent in process.

 If you intend to restrict the release date of your ETD, please submit a restrict thesis release date form to SGS (dated and signed by your graduate unit director or chair), and include a copy bound inside the front cover of the bound paper copy for the Department.
-Please see "Embargoes on Thesis Release" on the SGS Electronic Thesis Submission page.
+Please see Embargoes on Thesis Release: